ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md).
 -   `query` – The custom query.
 Optional parameter.

+!!! info "Note"
+    The `table` and `query` fields cannot be used together.
+And there must be one of the sources of either `table` or `query`.

 ClickHouse receives quoting symbols from ODBC-driver and quote all settings in queries to driver, so it’s necessary to set table name accordingly to table name case in database.

 If you have a problems with encodings when using Oracle, see the corresponding [F.A.Q.](../../../faq/integration/oracle-odbc.md) item.